nafisreza/film-buzz/README.md

     - Individuals looking for movie recommendations and reviews to decide what to watch next.
 - **Reviewers and Bloggers**:
     - Professionals or hobbyists who want to share detailed critiques and engage with their audience.
-- **Social Users**:
-    - Users who enjoy following others, discovering popular content, and engaging in discussions.
-- **Students and Professionals in the Film Industry**:
-    - Aspiring filmmakers, critics, and actors seeking inspiration and community insights.

 ## UX

 ### Design Inspiration

-For detailed information on the research process and design inspiration for this project, please see the [research.md](https://github.com/raycarter23/film-buzz/blob/main/research.md) file.
+For detailed information on the research process and design inspiration for this project, please see the [research.md](https://github.com/nafisreza/film-buzz/blob/main/research.md) file.

 ### Colour Scheme